 -Kiran Nazish, Founding Director of the Coalition For Women In Journalism

-We are proud to announce that the winners are Zahra Nader, Afghan-Canadian journalist and founder of Zan Times and Joanna Chiu, Toronto Star international affairs journalist and chair of NuVoices.
+In 2023, the winners were Zahra Nader, Afghan-Canadian journalist and founder of Zan Times and Joanna Chiu, Toronto Star international affairs journalist and chair of NuVoices.

-The inaugural award goes to these two outstanding journalists who are not only worthy winners of this recognition, but are marking their own legacy.
-Both of these journalists have been selected because in addition to their intrepid courageous reporting from difficult countries, their work demonstrates a sense of duty and a devotion to community.
+The inaugural award went to these two outstanding journalists who are not only worthy winners of this recognition, but are marking their own legacy.
+Both of these journalists were selected because in addition to their intrepid courageous reporting from difficult countries, their work demonstrates a sense of duty and a devotion to community.

 Zahra Nader